2019 Think Tank

 For additional information on the 2019 Think Tank, please contact Dr David McNaughton at firstname.lastname@example.org

-The RERC on AAC will host a 3-day Doctoral Student AAC Research Think Tank at Penn State University in State College, Pennsylvania on May 16-18, 2017.
-Our goal is to support conversations and develop research collaborations among current doctoral students who have a strong interest in conducting AAC research.
-The Think Tank will involve contributions from the RERC on AAC partners and other faculty with an interest in AAC research, and is being organized by David McNaughton, Janice Light, and David Beukelman.
+The RERC on AAC hosted the 3-day 2017 Doctoral Student AAC Research Think Tank at Penn State University in State College, Pennsylvania on May 16-18, 2017.
+Think Tank activities included presentations by doctoral students with a strong interest in conducting AAC research.
+The 2017 Think Tank also involved contributions from the RERC on AAC partners and other faculty with an interest in AAC research, and was organized by David McNaughton, Janice Light, and David Beukelman.

-Think Tank activities will include:
+2017 Think Tank activities included:

 - presentations and discussions on topics such as: establishing a line of research in AAC, identifying “beautiful” research questions, and developing research teams; and